texasenglish/tools/faveconverter/README.md

     speaker_name -- the name of the main tier; this will be used for labeling by FAVE.

     file_type -- the formatting of the input file.
-Default ist .srt (SubRip Text), but also accepts Subviewer (.sub or .sbv) and WebVTT (.vtt).
+Default ist .srt (SubRip Text), also accepts Subviewer (.sub or .sbv) and WebVTT (.vtt).

     file_encoding -- character encoding of the input file.
 Default is utf-8 but will accept anything Python can deal with.

-    speaker_id -- the speaker ID is an optional speaker identifier that will not be used by FAVE.
+    speaker_id -- the speaker ID.
+An optional speaker identifier that will not be further processed by FAVE.

     Additionally, the user will be asked to select a folder containing the input files via a graphical interface.